bnjmnrsh/dotfiles/README.md

 ## Bare git repo

 To not interfere with any other git repos that may be the filesystem root, this dotfiles repo has been set up as 'bare' (.cfg) with `config` set as an alias to `git`.
+Therefore use `config` as a substitute for `git` in any commands related to manageing this repo.

 ### Setup: